Today you are going to learn 17 easy ways to help you lose weight after a c-section.

 A bigger calorie cut is not better!

 Eating minimal amounts of calories to achieve rapid weight loss will damage your metabolism and increase your hunger signals significantly.

 This is what increases your risk of experiencing cravings and binging.

-So, make sure that you are eating enough food to give your body the building blocks it needs to function optimally.
+So, make sure that you are eating enough calories to give your body the building blocks it needs to function optimally.
 You do not have to be hungry!

 You don’t have to follow a diet